State-Representation/web/README.md

-# Comparing Reconstruction- and Contrastive-based Models for Visual Task Plannin Website
+# Comparing Reconstruction- and Contrastive-based Models for Visual Task Planning  - Website
-Website (https://state-representation.github.io/web/) for the paper "Comparing Reconstruction- and Contrastive-based Models for Visual Task Plannin" - under review
+Website (https://state-representation.github.io/web/) for the paper "Comparing Reconstruction- and Contrastive-based Models for Visual Task Planning" - accepted at IROS2022